yjunyeu/tp/docs/UserGuide.md

 Format: `group create NAME`

-* The group name should be alphanumeric.
+* Creates a group with the specified `NAME`
+* Shown on the group panel UI

 Examples:
 * `group create CS2103T Team` Creates a new group named "CS2103T Team"